RarelyCharlie/rarelycharlie.github.io/glossary.md

 # helpfulness
 One of the qualities used to rate ~~listeners/listener~~ during or after a ~~chat~~.
 Not further defined.
 In particular, opinions may differ on whether it is helpful or not for listeners to give ~~advice~~.

+# Hope Newsletter
+A proposed source of information for everyone in the ~~community~~ due to be published for the first time in November 2016 and monthly after that. _See:_ [Hope Newsletter](https://www.7cups.com/forum/Welcome_27/HopeNewsletter_923/)

 # Hopeful Heart
 Third of the twenty groups of ~~member~~ ~~levels/level.~~